gttools/Grouch/README.md

 Grouch
 ======

 Grouch is a tool to gather data from the Georgia Tech's OSCAR Course registration tool and parse it into an easy machine readable format.
 It makes an attempt to be lightweight and extensible.
+It is not in any way approved by Georgia Tech.

 ## Table of Contents
  - [Installation](#installation)